-This bill proposes the establishment of the West Virginia Black Lung Program, which aims to provide benefits for pain and suffering related to occupational pneumoconiosis, commonly known as black lung disease.
-It introduces a conclusive presumption of entitlement to these benefits for miners who have been exposed to hazardous dust for at least 10 years within the 15 years preceding their last exposure.
-The bill outlines that claimants with this exposure are entitled to monetary benefits for pain and suffering, regardless of total disability status, and specifies a monthly payment structure based on years of exposure.
+This bill proposes the establishment of the West Virginia Black Lung Program, which aims to provide benefits for pain and suffering related to occupational pneumoconiosis.
+It introduces a conclusive presumption of entitlement to these benefits for miners who have been exposed to hazardous dust for at least 10 years within the 15 years preceding their last exposure, provided they have a chronic respiratory disability.
+The bill outlines that claimants are entitled to monetary benefits for pain and suffering without needing to demonstrate total disability, and these benefits can be received alongside other disability awards or federal black lung benefits.

-Additionally, the bill includes provisions for a tax credit against state personal income tax for claimants receiving benefits, as well as the imposition of an additional severance tax on coal, natural gas, and oil, as well as on electricity generated by wind and solar devices.
-The revenue generated from these taxes will be allocated to a newly created "State Black Lung Fund" to support the program.
-Furthermore, the Governor and Legislature are tasked with collaborating with other coal-producing states to seek recoupment of federal excise taxes on coal to help offset the costs associated with the black lung benefits.
+Additionally, the bill details the calculation of benefits, stipulating a monthly payment of $200 for claimants with 15 years of exposure, with an increase of $15 for each additional year worked.
+It also includes provisions for tax credits against state personal income tax for benefits received, and imposes an additional severance tax on coal, natural gas, oil, and electricity generated by wind or solar devices to fund the program.
+Furthermore, it mandates cooperation between the Governor and Legislature with other coal-producing states to recoup federal excise taxes on coal to help offset the costs associated with the black lung benefits.

 Statutes affected: